AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

   - inf - energy_ratio / rolloff / spectral_crest / sfm / lin + log shape / pitch  / lin + log brightness / inharmonicity / roughness / noise_ratio / harmonic_ratio

   Changes are:
-  1 - foote to 0.0 for difference between silent frames 2 - pitch to inf for no pitch found
+  1 - foote and mkl to 0.0 for difference between silent frames 2 - pitch to inf for no pitch found

-* Look at user messages

 * Need to check lags and other things with fftparams that have mismatch window and FFT

+* Look at user messages/feedback [completed]

 * Need to investigate padding issues

 * Need to investigate speeds